-When I stopped eating meat (9 years ago this month!), Tasty Tacos was one of the things I felt most concerned about giving up.
+When I stopped eating meat back in 2005, Tasty Tacos was one of the things I felt most concerned about giving up.
 (They fry their shells in lard and have lard and cheese in the beans.
 So even a bean taco isn’t an option.)

 I wouldn’t say these shells are quite as puffy as those from Tasty Tacos, but they’re pretty darned close.

 How to make vegan fried puffy tacos

 Start by making a simple dough, forming it into balls, and then pressing them in a tortilla press between two sheets of parchment paper.